stefanos-larkou/RWalk/README.md

 while there is **one copy** of React, MUI and Emotion in the tree.
 A second copy is not an error, the component simply reads a default theme and the host's palette silently fails to apply.

-It reads only tokens every host has: `palette.primary`, `palette.divider`, `palette.text`, `spacing`, `breakpoints`, and `palette.mode` to choose between the light and dark palettes.
-The canvas and chart colours are the library's own, in `render/palette.ts`, chosen by mode rather than taken from the theme, because a host's palette says nothing about how twenty walkers should be told apart.
+It reads only tokens every host has: `palette.primary`, `palette.divider`, `palette.text`, `spacing` and `breakpoints`.
+The canvas and chart colours are the library's own, in `render/palette.ts`, chosen by mode rather than taken from the theme, because a host's palette says nothing about how thirty walkers should be told apart.

+Which mode comes from `useThemeMode` in [sim-kit](https://github.com/stefanos-larkou/sim-kit), **not** from `palette.mode`.
+A host using MUI's CSS variables switches scheme by swapping a class and never replaces the theme object, so `palette.mode` is stuck at its build-time value and every axis, label and chart would keep one palette whatever the toggle said.
+The kit's hook reads the scheme the host is showing and falls back to `palette.mode` for a plain theme.

 ## Testing